We tailored drug use to the needs of the individual patient.

 Read more about denosumab.

 Raloxifene – This is used to treat spinal osteoporosis in post-menopausal women following a fracture.
 It is given in a tablet form and taken daily.

 Read more about raloxifene.

-Calcitonin – This is not used in the UK, only available as an injection to reduce pain from pelvic and vertebral fractures in the time shortly after they occur.
-It should only be used for a maximum of 4 weeks.
+Calcitonin – This is not used in the UK, only available as an injection to cut pain from pelvic and vertebral fractures in the time shortly after they occur.
+It should only be used for a most of 4 weeks.

 Read more about calcitonin.